 - From Farm to Fork, which is part of the European Green Deal, proposes measurable targets to encourage sustainable food production, distribution, and consumption,

-- The 2018 EU Bioeconomy Strategy and Action Plan that provides system-wide approach with policies across sectors.
+- The 2018 EU Bioeconomy Strategy and Action Plan provides system-wide approach with policies across sectors.

 Elvira Uyarra, Professor at the University of Manchester, discussed the role of transformative innovation policies and mission-oriented innovation policies to address societal challenges.
 She stressed that regional policymakers have an important role to play as societal challenges are not only global but also local and regional.
 Societal challenges can thus be drivers for better innovation and help give a direction to regional innovation strategies, can support aligning stakeholders around a common vision, can increase potential for radical innovation and structural change, and that through missions, regions can become lead markets thanks to public procurement initiatives, for innovative solutions to societal challenges.